Sunday, 20 October 2024

 - American Express “Insight” Magazine

-- Miss MTL Watson / GenFram Image Collection (held by the writer)
+- Miss MTL Watson / GenFram Image Archive (held by the writer)

 - Te Papa Tongarewa / Museum of New Zealand